ArjunParajuli/100_Days_of_cloud_tasks/day5_create_volume.md

 - Attach/detach to any instance in the same Availability Zone (AZ).
 You can move data between instances easily.
 - High Durability

+### Task:
+Create a volume with the following requirements:\
+Name of the volume should be nautilus-volume.\
+Volume type must be gp3.\

+Volume size must be 2 GiB.
 ### AWS Management Console
 - In the left menu, choose Volumes → Create volume.
 - Volume type: gp3 (it is the default).